 A pretty yellow flower, shaped like a disk, with straight needle-like florets fanning out from the centre.

-The leaves, which interestingly appear after the flowers, have white felted undersides and are shaped like the feet of colts - hence the name.
-The stems are upright and have small scale leaves.
+The leaves, which interestingly appear after the flowers (hence the name Son-before-father), have white felted undersides and are shaped like the hooves of colts - hence the name, and also why it is sometimes called Foal's foot.
+The stems are upright and have small-scale leaves.

 Widespread across Britain.